Travelling To Madeira With Kids?

 - Pregnant women or with kids occasionally get priority in lines etc, that culture still exists here where in most cases it is dead in other parts of the world

-- Base yourself in Funchal, Calheta or Machico, hotels with indoor pools are a lifesaver when it rains
+- Base yourself in Funchal, Calheta or Machico, hotels with indoor pools are a lifesaver if it rains which it does more in the north than the south

 - Always pack rain jackets + snacks.
 Weather changes fast!

-- Book cable car and popular activities online to skip lines
+- Book activities online if possible to skip potential lines

 - Choose shorter activities in the morning